 Check out our complete winner profiles, along with features on patios, homebuying, coastal travel, entertainment, and a list of what’s happening around town this summer—all at www.wakeliving.com.

-Stay tuned for our next post, where we’ll highlight all of your retail favorites!
+Stay tuned for our next post, where we’ll highlight all of your retail and service favorites!